 Underpinned by the same all-new 3rd generation “N3” platform found in the Sorento, the chassis provides a rigid base and aims to offer:

 - Better driving dynamics via expanded use of hot-stamped parts and ultra-high-strength steel for increased average tensile strength and torsional stiffness

 - Minimized road, wind, and engine noise via greater application of sound absorbing and insulating materials

 Whether you’re an urban adventurer or an off-pavement explorer, there’s a Sportage for you.

-- New 2.5-liter I-4 is more powerful and targeted to be more fuel efficient than outgoing engine
+- New 2.5-liter I-4 is more powerful and more fuel efficient than outgoing engine

 - Paired with new 8-speed automatic transmission